majek/idea/site/028-siphash/main.md

 > To attempt to distinguish our fast proposal SipHash-2-4 by exploiting such statistical biases, one needs to find a bias on six rounds [...]

+[The code is available](https://github.com/majek/dump/blob/master/visualising-siphash/generate.c) in case you want to replicate the results.

 </%block>